How to make a chunky knit blanket DIY for beginners

 Check out the video tutorial and see for yourself how easy this craft is.
-If you want to read the instructions too, scroll a little bit more for the step by step instructions.
+If you want to read the instructions too, scroll a little bit more for the step-by-step instructions.

 I usually do both when I want to learn a new DIY project.

-Can you knit a blanket without needles?
+Can you make a chunky blanket without needles?

 I chose the hand knitting method, which allows you to work on a flat surface, and actually, your arms are free, and you can leave your project and come back to finish it later.
 Easy on your shoulders, and you can keep a comfortable posture while knitting.

 Different types of yarns can be used with the hand knitting method, and if you keep reading, I tell you which one I chose and why.